Bipecoin-Bic/Bipecoin-bic/README.md

 ​Phase 3: Utility & Integration
 ​Exploring integrations aligned with the project's AI-ready and decentralized service Roadmap

- Disclaimer
+ Currently:

-Bipecoin is community-driven.
-Bipecoin is a standard BEP-20 utility token.fixed 5B supply.
+Bipecoin is community-driven, and is a standard BEP-20 utility token.fixed 5B supply.
 Burn of 400M every 5 years and lock of 3.5B from September 2026 to September 2027 are executed via on-chain transactions and PinkLock contracts post-deployment.

 SEARCH MORE: https://linktr.ee/BIPECOINBIC1